Shuunen/musitop/README.md

 Install npm dependencies and set your "input" music folder.

-Optional 1 : if you want to move your favorite music, set the "keep" music folder.
+Optional : if you want to move your favorite music, set the "keep" music folder.

-Optional 2 : drop music-good and/or music-bad to your task bar to have easy shortcuts.

 ## Use